-When business planning, it is vital to ensure you know what your objectives and financial forecasts are – this brings clarity and credibility to your business idea.
+Business planning requires that you focus on objectives and financial forecasts.
+This brings clarity and credibility to your business idea.
 How will you deal with potential problems?
 Your budget needs to be at the core of your project and throughout your business journey.
-Look around at successful businesses and see how they deal with surfacing problems, and how their strategic financial management is always at the core of their plan.
+Look around at successful businesses and see how they deal with surfacing problems.

 DG Law were fantastic throughout our purchase process.
 We had a short, fixed, timeline to